FDio/hicn/docs/source/telemetry.md

 ## Getting started

 Collectd needs to be configured in order to use the hICN collectd plugins.
 The configuration can be achieved editing the file '/etc/collectd/collectd.conf' and adding the following lines:
 ```
 LoadPlugin vpp
 LoadPlugin vpp_hicn
 ```

 Before running collectd, a vpp forwarder must be started.
-If the vpp-hicn plugin is used, the hicn-plugin must be available in the vpp forwarder
+If the vpp-hicn plugin is used, the hicn-plugin must be available in the vpp forwarder.

+### Example: storing statistics from vpp and vpp-hicn

-### Example: use rrdtool and csv plugin to store statistics from vpp and vpp-hicn plugins
+We'll use the rrdtool and csv plugins to store statistics from vpp and vpp-hicn.

 Edit the configuration file as the following: